GovTechSG/CFT-Docs/getting-started/glossary.md

 Streaming SIMD Extensions is a processor technology that enables single instruction multiple data.
 It enables the instructions to handle multiple data elements.

 ## TechPass
-A Single Sign-On, Identity & Access Management solution for developer services in SGTS, enabling users to transition seamlessly between services, while providing downstream services a seamless onboarding and consumption experience.
+A Single Sign-On, Identity & Access Management solution for developer services in SGTS, enabling users to transition seamlessly between services, while providing downstream services for a seamless onboarding and consumption experience.

 ## Webhook
 A way for an application to provide other applications with real-time information.